 This Creamy Crockpot Mexican Chicken is one of my absolute favorite recipes ever!
 It’s probably the easiest recipe I make, it tastes amazing, and it makes enough that we usually can enjoy it for a second meal too.
-The only bad thing I can think of is that it isn’t exactly the most beautiful dish ever.
+The only bad thing I can think of is that it isn’t exactly the most beautiful dish you’ve ever seen.
 But hey, you can’t have everything!

 Looking for a great place to get chicken inexpensively?
 Checkout Zaycon Fresh!
-They regularly have boneless, skinless chicken breasts for $1.69/lb. and sometimes as low as $1.49/lb.
+They regularly have boneless, skinless chicken breasts for around $1.79/lb., sometimes less.

 If this seems like it is going to be really soupy, you can leave the lid off for the last ½ hour to help thicken it.

 IF YOU ENJOYED THIS, YOU MIGHT ALSO LIKE: